researchart/fse20/submissions/reusable/bhermann-p970/INSTALL.md

 After you installed Docker, you can start our container by executing:
 ```
-docker run -ti ...
+docker run -ti stwinter/artifact-survey:latest
 ```

 Inside of the container is a copy of the artifact ready to be used.
-You can start the scripts by executing:
+You can start the scripts by executing these two commands:
 ```
+cd artifact-survey/analysis/survey/
-R < runAll.R --vanilla
+R < runall.R --vanilla
 ```